 - Where no match is found using the defined feature sets, the incoming record is added to the Network instance as a new customer-stewarded record.

-When an incoming record merges with a record from a master data source, the values provided by the master data source always survive for Veeva standard fields.
-That is, an incoming record can never directly overwrite values provided by the master data source.
+When an incoming record merges with a record from Veeva OpenData, the values provided by OpenData always survive for Veeva standard fields.
+That is, an incoming record can never directly overwrite values provided by OpenData.

 If an incoming record has the same primary key as a record from the same source that was previously loaded into the Network instance, the incoming record is a potential update.
 It will then go through the merge process to apply survivorship rules, and to determine which parts of the existing record can be updated by the incoming record.

-For non-Veeva fields, survivorship is based on the precedence order defined for the source systems.
-For customer-stewarded records, survivorship on all fields is based on the precedence order defined for the source systems.
+For non-Veeva fields (on any record), survivorship is based on the ranking for the source systems.
+For locally managed records, survivorship on all fields is based on the precedence order defined for the source systems.

-The Network merge process automatically de-duplicates child records (such as addresses, custom keys, licenses, and relationships) when two HCP records or HCO records merge.
+The Network merge process automatically de-duplicates sub-objects (such as addresses, custom keys, licenses, and relationships) when two HCP records or HCO records merge.